Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 "You alright over there?" the kitsune asked, her voice soft as velvet.

-Tara didn’t answer, her eyes locked on the chessboard in front of her.
-Fell’s knight moved forward, closing in on her back line like a predator.
-Tara castled king-side, desperation evident in her brisk actions.
+Tara stayed silent, her gaze fixed on the battlefield of black and white.
+Fell’s knight prowled closer, a silent threat to her back line.
+She castled king-side, her movements sharp with urgency.

 Fell looked confused, the ghost-lights in his eyes brightening slightly.
 "Tara, you can take that back.
 I've got you in a triple fork.
 You just... ignored it."